Exploring the entry chamber

 Bear in mind, you can even get a checkpoint in the ceiling room or on a dome panel.
 For doing this, I recommend causing the final checkpoint delay with a fuel rod shot, fired downwards so it goes into slo-mo and eventually hits the annular plain.
 That gives you a good amount of time to make an attempt at getting through the dome.

 If you initially saved a generic checkpoint, but then fancy a specialized session of play, you can head back out of the chamber and bring back a new delayed checkpoint to form a temporary specialized one.
-In the case where your generic checkpoint was the bridge checkpoint (as used in BCM223), the next one you could trigger is exit passage checkpoint after the bridge.
+In the case where your generic checkpoint was the bridge checkpoint (as used in BCM223), the next one you could trigger is the post-bridge checkpoint, in the short second section of the passage after the bridge.
 Very convenient.